esa/pagmo2-paper/paper.md

 the only element in the fitness vector will be the value of the objective function.

 In this example, 20 initial conditions for the optimisation are randomly chosen within the problem bounds when creating the ``pop`` object.
-It is of course possible to set explicitly the initial conditions, if so desired.
+It is of course possible to explicitly set the initial conditions, if so desired.
 The Differential Evolution algorithm object is then created, specifying 500 generations as a stopping criterion.

 The initial population ``pop`` is then evolved, and the result is a new population of optimised decision vectors, ``new_pop``.
-The fitness of the best decision vector (the "champion") is then printed to screen.
+The fitness of the best decision vector (the "champion") is then printed to the screen.

 ``sphere_1d``, as an unconstrained, single-objective, continuous optimisation problem, is the simplest optimisation problem type that can be defined in ``pagmo``.
 More complex problems can be